White Hat SEO: Best Techniques & Tactics in Step-by-Step Guide

 Alright, another important white hat SEO technique for on-page SEO is to use keywords within your URL.

-Google uses your URL to better understand what your page and website is about and having a long URL, with weird stuff in it will make it more complicated just like this example:
+Google uses your URL for SEO to better understand what your page and website is about and having a long URL, with weird stuff in it will make it more complicated just like this example:

 “A site’s URL structure should be as simple as possible.
 Consider organizing your content so that URLs are constructed logically and in a manner that is most intelligible to humans.”